311ecode/deepShift/README.md

 1.  **Replaces** strings in **file content** (variables, imports, comments).
 2.  **Renames** any **files** containing the string.
 3.  **Renames** any **directories** containing the string.
+    *   *Magic:* This effectively rewrites path segments.
+Renaming a directory from `user` to `member` updates the path for every file inside it (e.g., `src/user/api/` becomes `src/member/api/`).
 4.  **Safety:** Built-in infinite loop prevention and gitignore awareness.

-*Use this for renaming variables, fixing typos, or disambiguating names globally.*
+*Use this for renaming variables, fixing typos, or disambiguating names globally (files AND folders).*

 ### 🦁 codeShift: The Tamer
 **Trigger: Filesystem Match**